datacenter/cilium-dc-design/docs/aci/examples/advanced.md

     * Select as `Set Rule` and select the `Set Rule` created previously
   * Apply the `Route Map` to every `BGP Peer Connectivity Profile` under `Route Control Profile`
 * Enable BFD:
-  * Create a `BFD Interface Policy` and configure it to match the Cilium Default Timers
+  * Create a `BFD Interface Policy` and configure it to match the Cilium Default BFD Timers
     * Detection Multiplier: 3
     * Minimum Transmit Internal: 300
     * Minimum Receive Internal: 300